Serpula (fungus): Ecology

 The species grow on, and digest, mainly coniferous wood, causing a process known as brown rot.
 One species, dry rot (S. lacrymans), is a highly destructive agent of houses.
 Damp structural timber is an ideal substrate for the germination of Serpula spores.
 The fungal hyphae penetrate the wood and release enzymes that break down structural polysaccharides such as cellulose.
 There may be no external indications that the fungus is present until the rot is far advanced and fruit bodies are formed.
 The strand mycelium of Serpula, which can be up to 8 mm thick, are invasive and can spread over non-nutritive surfaces to find new food sources, even spreading through pores in stone, brickwork, and cement.
 After its initial growth period, the fungus can produce the water it needs and can continue growth into dry timber, eventually degrading it to powder—hence the term "dry rot".
 S. lacrymans is the most serious cause of building timber decay in the UK and northern Europe.

 Species

 The Dictionary of the Fungi (10th edition, 2008), suggests that the genus contains two species.
-As of October 2024, the nomenclatural database Index Fungorum indicates 11 species:
+As of October 2024, the nomenclatural database Catalogue of Life indicates 15 species: